 Ajiaco is a very popular dish in Bogota – Colombia’s capital city.
 My version is inspired by the classic Colombian dish but not quite the same.
 The traditional recipe calls for whole chunks of corn on the cob.
 I opted for kernels.
 Another ingredient always found in the traditional version is an herb called guasca, which is common in South America but also not so easy to find outside of SA – at least not in Newton Massachusetts.
 Luckily, a couple of bay leaves simmered in the broth make a good substitute.

-I like to serve this soup with a simple mixed green salad with cucumbers and tomatoes and a limey dressing.
+I like to serve Colombian chicken soup with a simple mixed green salad with cucumbers and tomatoes and a limey dressing.
 It makes a great weeknight dinner but I also wouldn’t hesitate to serve Ajiaco to company – it’s got layers of great taste plus a touch of the exotic!

 - 12 boneless skinless chicken thighs